 Non-proliferation, arms control, and disarmament efforts

 Canada is a leader in efforts related to the non-proliferation, arms control, and disarmament of conventional arms and weapons of mass destruction.
-This forms an important part of our commitment to the rules-based international order.
-On this website, you will find information about the different types of weapons that Canada is working to control or eliminate, some of the key treaties and institutions that are in place, and the contributions that Canada is making to ensure a safer and more secure world for Canadians.
+This forms an important part of our commitment to the rules-based international order and to a human-centred approach to peace and security.

 Weapons of mass destruction have the potential to cause indiscriminate mass death, disruption and devastation.
 Even a relatively small incident involving a nuclear, biological or chemical weapon could cripple a city, country or region, while a major event could have catastrophic and long-lasting global impacts.